worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 ### **Albums**
 This page lists all the album reviews that has been made at Review | Alliance.
 If the user is not logged in there is only a "read more" option visible for the user on each review card.
 If the user is logged in an *update* and *delete* option gets visible on the reviews that the user has written.
-No screenshots for this view due to the fact it's the same concept as in the all reviews section except that the review cards are filtered on the category 'album'
+No screenshots for this view due to the fact it's the same concept as in the all reviews section except that the review cards are filtered on the category 'album'.

 ### **Concerts**
 This page lists all the concert reviews that has been made at Review | Alliance.
 If the user is not logged in there is only a "read more" option visible for the user on each review card.
 If the user is logged in an *update* and *delete* option gets visible on the reviews that the user has written.
-No screenshots for this view due to the fact it's the same concept as in the all reviews section except that the review cards are filtered on the category 'concert'
+No screenshots for this view due to the fact it's the same concept as in the all reviews section except that the review cards are filtered on the category 'concert'.

 ### **Review Detail View**
 The review detail shows the details about the review that the user has chosen in the all, albums or concert view.
 Depending on if the user is logged in the view looks a little bit different.
 If the user is logged in they get the possibility to like the review and also update and delete it if they have written it.
 A logged in user can also leave a comment (and update / delete their own comment as well).